Get Schooled

 Choose three to four people who can speak positively about your professional skills and experience.
 This can be people like former bosses and coworkers if you have previous work experience.
 If you're applying for your first job, you can list people like coaches, mentors, or educators who know you well.

 Before you list anyone as your reference, ask for their permission first!
 Not only is this the right thing to do, it will also give them enough time to reflect on your working relationship to give you the strongest recommendation possible.
-You can ask someone to be your reference by sending them an email, calling them (with their permission), or speaking to them in person.
+When reaching out, remind them of your shared experiences and accomplishments, and explain why you’re asking them to be your reference.
+You can ask someone to be your reference by sending them an email, calling them (with their permission), texting them if you have an established rapport (and know it's their preferred communication), or speaking to them in person.
 Click here to learn more about asking someone to be your reference.

 Prepare your job references